SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/WebFetch.md

     * Opt-in host allowlist.
 When non-empty, the request host must match (case-insensitively) one of the listed hosts;
       any other host is rejected (and re-checked on every redirect hop).
 Entries support variable substitution.
 Combine with `blockPrivateAddresses` to require both an allowlisted host *and* a non-private address.
+    * Entries must be hostnames only (no port).
+Matching runs against the URL's hostname with any port stripped, so an entry written as `"example.com:8080"` can never match and every request to it will be rejected.
+Write `"example.com"` instead; the port in the URL itself is unaffected.

 -----